 How Does Workers’ Compensation Work in Texas?

-In Texas, employers are Worker’s Compensation is encouraged but not required.
-This means that an employer has the right to decide if he/she will protect the employees with Worker’s Compensation.
+In Texas, employers are encouraged to provide Worker’s Compensation but are not required to do so.
+An employer has the right to decide if he/she will protect the employees with Worker’s Compensation.
 If the employer chooses not to, then the employer loses many of their common law defenses to a personal injury claim brought by the employee against the employer.
 If the employer provides Worker’s Compensation, then they are rewarded by being immune from lawsuits by their employees except in the case of gross negligence by the employer.

 Do All Texas Employers Offer Worker’s Compensation?